 - A child’s ability to understand the message coming from someone else.
 This is known as a receptive language disorder.

-A child can have an expressive language disorder or a mixed receptive-expressive language disorder.
-A child with a language disorder is able to produce sound and have their speech understood by others.
+A child can have an expressive language disorder, a receptive language disorder, or a mixed receptive-expressive language disorder.

-Children with language disorders typically have one, two, or more of the following signs and symptoms:
+Children with language disorders typically have one, two, or more of the following signs and symptoms (2,3):

 Children with a receptive language disorder may have: